mhinz/vim-lookup/README.md

 [![Build Status](https://travis-ci.org/mhinz/vim-lookup.svg?branch=master)](https://travis-ci.org/mhinz/vim-lookup)

 # vim-lookup
+> An forked repo which is based on SpaceVim API.

 This plugin is meant for VimL programmers.
 It jumps to definitions of variables or functions even when they're in other files: